BlenderistDev/automation/README.md

 Trigger is a name of event to execute automation.
 Automation can have multiple triggers.
 ## Condition
 Automation can have at most one condition.
+Automation actions will execute if condition check method will return true.

 To implement condition interface you should implement check method
 ````